2015-12-22

 The set comes with a backdrop, which lay in the box perfectly flat and apparently unused.
 I feel like this should be a postcard.

-There's loads of little stuff in this set.
-I tried to fit it all on the desks in a realistic fashion, but it wasn't easy.
+desks in a realistic fashion, but it wasn't easy.
 I need more desks!
 Also I could do with it being a bit less pink, but it could be worse - the travel agent set was more garish.
 At least the cabinets are the perfect boring shade of off-white.

 The furniture is all fake with nary a working drawer in sight.
 Oh well.